-Insurance exposure not including residential mortgage guaranties, assumed reinsurance and residual value insurance.
+^{}hsurance exposure not including residential mortgage guaranties, assumed reinsurance and residual value insurance.

-The risk level of investment activities was raised moderately during 2016 when the share of finance sector fixed income investments was reduced and the share of corporate sector fixed income investments and US equities was increased to secure the return level.
-Fixed income investments made up 79% (82) and equity investments 18% (17) of the investment portfolio (incl. cash and bank balances).
-Fixed income investments mainly consist of investments in the bonds of Finnish and Nordic companies and credit institutions with strong creditworthiness.
-The share of investment grade fixed income investments (excluding fixed income funds) was 70% (78).
-The modified duration of the fixed income investments was 3.0 (2.5).
+The risk level of investment activities was raised moderately when the share of finance-sector fixed income investments was reduced, and the share of corporate-sector fixed income investments and equities was increased to secure the return level.
+Fixed income investments made up 76.0% (79.1), equity investments 22.7% (20.1) (incl. private equity investments) and other investments 1.3% (0.8) of the investment portfolio (incl. cash and bank balances).
+Fixed income investments mainly consist of investments in the bonds of Finnish and Nordic companies with strong creditworthiness.
+The proportion of investment-grade fixed income investments (excl. fixed income funds) was 54.0% (70.5).
+The modified duration of the fixed income investments was 3.7 (3.0).